-President Md Abdul Hamid and Prime Minister Sheikh Hasina in separate messages wished the success of the programmes of day and laid emphasis on creating awareness among the people to eliminate rabies from the country.
+President Md Abdul Hamid and Prime Minister Sheikh Hasina in separate messages wished the success of the programmes of the day and laid emphasis on creating awareness among the people to eliminate rabies from the country.

 President Abdul Hamid urged NGOs and private organisations to work together with the government to eliminate rabies from the society.

-In the message, Prime Minister Sheikh Hasina reiterated her government's commitment to bringing down the rabies infection rate to zero in the country.
+In her message, Prime Minister Sheikh Hasina reiterated her government's commitment to bringing down the rabies infection rate to zero in the country.
 In the SDG's global strategy on rabies, it has been pledged to build a rabies free world by 2030, she added.